 For those who have experienced symptoms of insomnia and would like to improve their sleep habits.
 It will help you in learning about sleep, developing positive sleep routines, and improving your sleep environment.

 Counseling Services provides crisis response to students who are experiencing mental health emergencies.
-If you, or someone you know, is threatening to hurt themselves or others call the BYUH Department of Public Safety (808) 675-3911 or 911 immediately.
+If you, or someone you know, are threatening to hurt themselves or others call the BYUH Campus Safety & Security (808) 675-3911 or 911 immediately.

 During Business Hours